 Consumer insurance policies are subject to a series of formal requirements.
 The policy document must be written using plain language and a clear typeface.
 In addition to the policy documents, the consumer must also be given a clear explanation of the cover.
-Failure to comply with these requirements is considered an abusive practice and may result in sanctions and penalties being imposed by the FS.57
+Exclusions must be clearly identified in the first page of the policy.56 Failure to comply with these requirements is considered an abusive practice and may result in sanctions and penalties being imposed by the FS.57

 iii Interpreting the contract

 Insurance contracts are subject to the rules of interpretation set out in Articles 1618 to 1624 of the Civil Code, which apply to contracts generally.58 The law operates even-handedly between the insurer and the insured: if the parties are of equal commercial strength they are treated as equal before the law.

 The overriding principle is that the intention of the parties, when clearly known, will prevail over the literal meaning of the words in the contract.59 Therefore, a high degree of emphasis is placed upon the evidence of those involved in the contracting process and the correspondence exchanged at the time of contracting.
 The parties' prior conduct may also be taken into account if they have entered into similar contracts or acted in a manner that is relevant to the contract under review.